UltraChip/bookman/README.md

 - loglevel : The level of verbosity for the program log.
 Right now, INFO is the only level supported.

 - logfile : The location and name of the log file (default bookman.log).

+- reportlog : The location and name of BookReport's log file (default bookreport.log).

 - dbfile : The location and name of the SQLite database file (default bookman.db).